haagahelia/ohke-teknologiat/05_es6_node/NodeJS_demo/99_tasks/Task24K.md

 Well once someone has run it for that database, or for that docker volume, and there is data in log_event table, then no need to do again.

-### The additions to write and test in the backend code
+# The additions to write and test in the backend code = real task

-You will be adding API end point and routing for most/some of these features: (learning makes faster soon)
+You will be adding an API end-point for most/some of these features:

+(first one is simple so that there your learn the end-point basics.
+Then features themselves get more non-trivial from validation and DB operation point of view)

-* what are the database logged events there are all in all? (don't mix it with the logs file and e.g. app.log) Easy feature as it needs maybe login, but no input in the request for the query.
+* what are the database logged events there are all in all?
+(Hope you won't confuse the logEvent concept with the logs file and e.g. app.log) Easy feature as it needs maybe login, but no input in the request for the query.
 Database: casedb, Table: log_event

 * what rows there are about room id ```1025```? (hard-coded in the request)